 If you decide to consign with us, we will lend our expertise to ensure your item sells for a good price.
 We will also guide you through each step of the process, so you understand what’s happening and know what to expect when your item goes to auction.

 Once we create a formal consignment agreement, we will take possession of the item and it will go to auction.
 Our auctions are live and global, so anyone in the world can bid on your item.
 With the ability to bid in person, by phone, absentee or online, we can drive the maximum amount of traffic to our decorative art auctions.
 You can also rest assured that your item is safe with us, as our consignments are fully insured.

 When your item sells, you can expect to receive payment promptly.

-We Invite You to Consign Decorative Arts With Us at Fontaine’s Auction Gallery
+Consign Antique Decorative Art at Fontaine’s Auction Gallery

 Fontaine’s Auction Gallery buys and sells decorative arts of all types.
 Whether you’re interested in consignment for an art glass, antique vase or 20th-century decorative art piece, we can help.